matthew1000/gstreamer-cheat-sheet/basics.md

 ## Playing content

-For these,set `SRC` to be e.g. an mp4 file., e.g.
+These examples assume that bash variable `SRC` to be set to a video file (e.g. an mp4 file).
+You can do this by, e.g.

 ```
 export SRC=/home/me/videos/test.mp4